 March of 2021 I was officially diagnosed with endometriosis after years of suffering for debilitating period cramps with no answers.
-As someone that has been raised in a household that values well-being and health, having an actual disease that is said to be incurable was something that shook me to my core.
+As someone who has been raised in a household that values well-being and health, having an actual disease that is said to be incurable was something that shook me to my core.
+Not to say I’m excluded from contracting any disease, but I felt that I treated my body well enough through food to maintain a healthy life.
 During the years of me suffering from pain month after month, my intuition told me the process to me feeling better was more than just my diet.
 For years I tried just about everything to alleviate my pain but I always wondered: Why do I have this feeling in my body in the first place?

 To know me is to know I am very passionate about many things that fall under the lifestyle umbrella, but I can talk and question you to death about wellness I think I will be forever curious about this topic.
 Lots of what I know was learned from self-help books I’ve read over the years, magazines, videos, health class (during HS and college specifically), experts, family, you name it.
-I realized that I curated a wellness recipe of my own that needed some major adjustments after knowing for sure that I had endometriosis.
+I realized that the wellness recipe I curated and lived by for years needed some major adjustments after learning that I for sure I have endometriosis.
 I needed to do bit of a lifestyle change; I had to go deeper.
-In March 2021, I decided that I’m going to embark on a holistic healing journey, one that is designed specifically for me.
+In March 2021, after my surgerry, I decided that I’m going to embark on a holistic healing journey, one that is designed specifically for me and my diagnosis.
 When I say holistic, don’t be confused with just holistic remedies and potions.
-Look at it this way: Everything is connected.
+Look at it this way: Everything in your life is connected.
+Everything.

 I had to take a step back and break down how I’m going to apply this new journey to my life bit by bit.
-Though I am fairly a healthy eater, I know I needed to alter my eating habits even further (specifically reducing dairy even more and eating more whole foods) to align with my diagnosis, reduce endocrine disruptors to balance my hormones, identify things that drain me, quality of life and relationships, address fears and limiting beliefs I have created in my head, come out of my comfort zone, etc. All of these play a role in overall health and for me, these areas, where they didn’t benefit me, triggered my endometriosis because they create a stress response that increases inflammation in my body (endometriosis is after all an inflammatory disease).
+Though I am fairly a healthy eater, I know I needed to alter my eating habits even further (specifically reducing dairy even more and eating more whole foods), reduce endocrine disruptors to balance my hormones, identify things that drain me, quality of life and relationships, address fears and limiting beliefs I have created in my head, and release myself from my comfort zone.
+These all play a role in our overall health, and for me, these areas, where they didn’t benefit me, triggered my endometriosis because they create a stress response that increases inflammation in my body (endometriosis is after all an inflammatory disease).

 July of 2021, I decided to take it even a step further to heal myself and to learn more about the body.
-Not ready to share more about this yet as it’s not complete, but I will very soon.
+I enrolled in nutrition school to take my healing into my own hands and to help other women who need guidance on their wellness journeys.
 This has opened up some more opportunities that go beyond just my very own journey and I find it so rewarding to be in a position to help other women just like me, including those that have other wellness and lifestyle goals that they want to achieve.

 Here’s what I’ve done so far to help me on this endometriosis healing journey: